-- If you are charging an entry fee, sell tickets in advance.
+- If you are charging an entry fee for your Fireworks Night Fundraiser, sell tickets in advance.
 This way you will have the money upfront even if people don’t show on the night.

 - The weather is unpredictable so check with your supplier as to the conditions which will prevent the show from going ahead and what their wet weather policy is.
 You could also investigate wet weather insurance for peace of mind.

 - If you are holding your event in a suburban area, you may be required to notify your closest neighbours about your event.
 You can go one step further and invite them along!
 Check your local regulations for times frames on this.

 - Run a raffle with a part of the first prize being the ‘rights’ to set off the fireworks!